A standard cordelette is about 6 meters of 7mm cord, tied into one giant loop typically with a more or less permanent double fisherman's knot.

 You can wrap the entire cord around a giant tree or boulder.

-You can thread one end under a big boulder or chockstone.
+You can thread one end under and around a big boulder or chockstone.

-You can use it to make an “alpine block and tackle”, as we detail in this Tip.
+You can use it to make an “alpine block and tackle”, as shown in this Tip.

 You can use it to connect three pieces of gear that are really far apart, by a clipping one “ear” to each of the outside pieces.